 What to expect

-- Self-employment or freelance work is possible, although this is more common for experienced marketing professionals.
+- Self-employment or freelance work is possible for experienced marketing professionals.

 - Opportunities exist in most large towns and cities but are less common in rural areas.

 - The work is often challenging and fast-paced as you'll need to meet tight deadlines, juggle various projects at the same time and work with external suppliers and creative agencies.

 - If you're working for an international company, you may need to travel or work abroad.

 A career in marketing is open to all graduates, but a degree or HND in the following subjects may be particularly useful:

 In addition, employers also look for a combination of personal qualities and experience.
 An awareness of digital media techniques is also useful.
 Look at job adverts to get a feel for the combination of skills and industry knowledge that employers expect.